The Push to Conserve 30 Percent of the Planet: What’s at Stake?

 Current political and economic issues succinctly explained.

 During the 2022 UN biodiversity conference, COP15, countries reached a landmark agreement that aims to reverse the unprecedented destruction of nature.
 One of the agreement’s twenty-three targets, known as 30x30, aims to protect at least 30 percent of the planet’s land and water by 2030.
 That goal, which almost doubles the target for 2020 that was set through the UN process more than a decade ago, was the inspiration behind a 2023 UN agreement to protect biodiversity in the high seas, the international waters that comprise more than half the world’s oceans.
-So far, nearly 16 percent of all land and inland waters have been protected, as have 8 percent of marine areas.
+So far, roughly 17 percent of all land and inland waters have been protected, as have 8 percent of marine areas.

 More From Our Experts